-Turkish leader Erdogan pushes to create powerful presidency
+Turkey: Erdogan buoyed by vote for powerful presidency

 - The Fremont Troll was outfitted with a pussyhat ahead of Saturday's Womxn's March

-Critics fear the changes will concentrate too many powers in the hands of Erdogan, who is accused of authoritarian behavior and has already established a de-facto presidential system since coming into the office in 2014.
-They say the reforms will erode the few existing checks and balances on government.

-In addition to changing the system of government, the reform bill allows the president to keep ties with his party and to restructure the nation’s highest judicial body.
-It increases the number of seats in the assembly to 600, lowers the minimum age for lawmakers to 18 and foresees simultaneous parliamentary and presidential elections every five years.
+The bill envisions granting the office of the presidency — currently a largely ceremonial position — the power to appoint government ministers and senior officials, dissolve parliament, declare states of emergency, issue decrees and appoint half of the members in the country’s highest judicial body.

+Bickering and brawling cast a pall over the two-round voting process, with one opposition legislator handcuffing herself to the rostrum in protest to the package.
+Many AKP legislators voted in breach of the secret ballot protocol by showing their “yes” votes — a move the opposition said placed pressure on others to do the same.
+The deliberations, which were not televised, dragged on late into the night.

-Kemal Kilicdaroglu, head of the opposition Republican People’s Party, condemned the outcome in a speech early Saturday, saying that parliament had “handed over its own authority” and “betrayed” its history.
-He vowed to lead a “struggle for democracy” to get the changes rejected in the referendum.
+Kemal Kilicdaroglu, head of the opposition Republican People’s Party, vowed to lead a “struggle for democracy” to have the reforms rejected in the national vote.

-During nearly two weeks of heated debates in the assembly on the topic, lawmakers traded barbs and came to blows on more than one occasion.
-Three legislators were hospitalized and two of them returned to parliament to vote in wheelchairs.

-The parliamentary vote comes six months after a violent attempt to unseat the Turkish president failed on July 15 and ended with the masses rallying to defend him.
-Since then, the government has launched a massive crackdown against alleged critics.
+“The Turkish people will spoil this game being played in parliament, I believe this with all my heart,” he said.

+Lawmakers of the pro-Kurdish and liberal People’s Democratic Party, or HDP, argued freedoms were being rolled back in the name of stability at a time when a divided nation needs more, not less democracy.

+“If this presidential system passes, the state of chaos, crisis, instability, clashes, polarization we’ve experienced in the past 1½ to 2 years will become institutionalized and made permanent,” Hisar Ozsoy of the HDP said in a motion to dismiss the bill.
+The HDP also demanded that their leaders and representatives jailed on “terrorism-related” charges be allowed to cast votes — a request that was ignored.

+“Taking into account rising terror attacks in Turkey by (the Islamic State group) and Kurdish militants, in a potential referendum, Erdogan’s winning recipe will be to cast himself as the strong man, right-wing leader able to deliver security to the Turks through the office of his newly created executive-style presidency,” said Soner Cagaptay, director of the Turkish Research Program at The Washington Institute for Near East Policy.

 Soguel reported from Basel, Switzerland.
+Cinar Kiper in Istanbul also contributed.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.